adle29/adle29.github.io/_posts/2016-7-11-Fifth-Post.md

 **What will I do next week?**

-Next week, we will populate the website, make the unit tests run directly from the website, and make the website prettier.
-I am working on connecting the database to the server and making the basic skeleton of a script that populates the database.
+Next week, we will populate the website with even more seasons, add more  unit tests that run directly from the website, and make the website prettier.
+I am finishing the search functions of the website.
+Connecting the server and database was a very interesting assignment.

 **Tip-of-the-week**